sb2702/webcodecs-fundamentals/src/content/docs/basics/decoder.md

 #### Pipelines

 As a consequence, instead of treading decoding as an async task (e.g. `for frame of framesInVideo`), it's better to think of decoding as a pipeline, where you will be continously decoding chunks and generating frames, and you need to need to track the data flows:
-* Where chunks are sent for encoding
+* Where chunks are sent for decoding
 * Where frames are generated
 * Where frames are consumed